intact-portal/intact-portal-documentation/help/faq/usage.md

 ## How do I find if there are interactions involving a specific domain or region in my protein of interest?

 IntAct annotates the binding region of interacting proteins at the feature level.
-Allowing the users to query for binding regions using InterPro accession numbers is still a work in progress.
+Allowing the users to query for binding regions using InterPro accession numbers is still under development.

 ## How do I find interactions affected by variant or mutant forms of my protein?